Ceramic water filter: Development and expansion

 Henry Doulton invented the modern form of ceramic candle sanitary water filter in 1827.
 In 1835, Queen Victoria commissioned him to produce such a device for her personal use.
 By 1846, Doulton ceramics was widely recognized as a premier manufacturer of an effective prevention device for treating infective water.
 In 1887, Doulton was knighted, in part for his work with water filters.
 Louis Pasteur's research concerning bacteria also had provided a demonstrable reason for the filters' effect.
 Doulton's original organization for water filters remains in existence, although it has been sold and renamed several times.
 "Doulton" is currently (2013) a registered trademark of Fairey Ceramics.

-Several universities including MIT; Universities of Colorado; Princeton University; University of Wisconsin-Milwaukee; The Ohio State University; Universities of Tulane, West Virginia, North Carolina in the US; University of Delft, Strathclyde in Europe, USAID, UNICEF, Zamorano University in Honduras, Rafeal Landivar University in Guatemala, Earth University, Institute of Hydraulic resources, the Red Cross, Engineers Without Borders, United Nations, countries in Africa like Nigeria, Ghana, Burkina Faso, Kenya, etc. and countries in Asia like Nepal, Bangladesh, Cambodia, Sri Lanka, India, Vietnam, etc. and NGOs are supporting the expansion of the use of ceramic filters in drinking water development initiatives; most commonly, in the form of clay pot filters.
+Several universities including MIT; Universities of Colorado; Princeton University; University of Wisconsin-Milwaukee; The Ohio State University; Universities of Tulane, West Virginia, North Carolina in the US; University of Delft, Strathclyde in Europe, USAID, UNICEF, Zamorano University in Honduras, Rafael Landívar University in Guatemala, Earth University, Institute of Hydraulic resources, the Red Cross, Engineers Without Borders, United Nations, countries in Africa like Nigeria, Ghana, Burkina Faso, Kenya, etc. and countries in Asia like Nepal, Bangladesh, Cambodia, Sri Lanka, India, Vietnam, Uganda etc. and NGOs are supporting the expansion of the use of ceramic filters in drinking water development initiatives; most commonly, in the form of clay pot filters.

 Fernando Mazariegos of Guatemala was responsible for developing Ceramic Pot Filter technology in 1981 while Director of Water Research at the Central American Research Institute in Guatemala City.
-He is currently the Director of Research and Development at Ecofiltro in Antigua, Guatemala.
+He was the Director of Research and Development at Ecofiltro in Antigua, Guatemala.
 Ron Rivera studied under Fernando Mazariegos of Guatemala and was a key proponent and innovator in the field as part of the group to take the ceramic frustum shaped(pot) filter across international borders and helped developing nations to provide cheap high quality potable water.
 Ron Rivera also worked with Potters for Peace worldwide for the good and benefit of clay workers in developing nations to sustain their businesses.